mahilab/Syntacts/tutorials/draw.md

 ## Making an Application Window

-First, we make our source file `draw.cpp` in the same directory as `CMakeLists.txt`.
+First, we create our source file `draw.cpp` in the same directory as `CMakeLists.txt`.
 We begin by including all the necessary library headers and using declarations, and defining a few constants:

 ```cpp
 // draw.cpp